ParallelMaths/parallel/pages/10-30-slinky-physics.md

 ::: problem id=5_1 marks=4
 ![](/resources/10-30-slinky-physics/5-block.png){image align="right"}
-__5.1__ A 1 × 2 × 3 block is placed on an 8 × 8 board, as shown with the 1 × 2 face ‘X’ at the bottom.
+__5.1__ A 1 × 2 × 3 block is placed on an 8 × 8 board as shown, with the 1 × 2 face ‘X’ at the bottom.

-It is rolled over an edge without slipping onto the 1 × 3 face Y, then onto the 2 × 3 face Z, then onto X, Y, Z again in that order.
+It is rolled over an edge, without slipping, onto the 1 × 3 face Y, then onto the 2 × 3 face Z, then onto X, then Y, then Z again in that order.

 How many different squares on the board has the block occupied altogether, including the starting and ending positions?